Sheetal143-spy/My-HTML-Learning-Journey/README-index.md

 - `<a>` (Anchor Tag) for linking external websites (YouTube link).

 ## How to Run
-- `index.html` file ko browser mein open karein.
+- `index.html` file ko browser mai open karein.